elvirbrk/NoteHighlight2016/README.md

 ![Alt text](/img/usage.png?raw=true "Usage")

-## Format existing text or edit formated text
+## Format existing text or edit formatted text
-1. Select text outline that you want to formatt or edit (click on outline to select, do not select only text inside outline)
+1. Select text that you want to format or edit (you can select whole or only part of note).
+In case part on note is already formatted, you can select whole source code box.
 2. From NoteHighlight menu select desired language
 3. NoteHighlight form will open with selected text
-4. Exit text or change formating same as for new code
+4. Exit text or change formatting same as for new code

+# Additional languages
+1. Go to installation folder and find file ribbon.xml and open it with text editor
+2. Edit property "visible" from "false" to "true" for languages that you want to use.
+It is necessary to restart OneNote for changes to take effect

+It is also possible to add new languages (supported by highlight tool) by adding new rows to ribbon.xml but if you need new language then you are smart enough to figure it out :)